OmegaPointZero/BugTraq/README.md

 # BugTraq

 A Bug Tracking application to make managing bugs and projects easier, both for developers and project managers.
+It's nearing it's first version completion!
+Upon completion, a user's guide/documentation will be written.

 ### This Sprint

 + Make endpoints for the following:
     + /user/profile
     + /user/profile/:id

     + /user/messages
     + /user/messages/:id (individual message thread)